Level – Name Instructor(s) Proposed Day and Time

 Prerequisite:

-This class focuses on building obstacle proficiency and developing basic handling skills with short sequences.
+This class focuses on understanding reward-based training, building obstacle proficiency (on each piece of equipment) and developing basic handling skills (circle work, call to side, post turns, front crosses, blind crosses and rear crosses) with short sequences (1-5 obstacles).

 Level 3: Novice*